sanjaymajji/Adood-the-ar-drawing-app-/README.md

 - **Moving Cubes**: Users can interact with placed cubes and move them around in the AR space.
 - **Multiplayer Interaction**: Utilizing PUN, multiple players can interact with each other's 3D objects.
 This enables collaborative experiences in AR.

-## Technologies Used
+## Tech stack used
-- Unity: Game engine used for development.
+- Unity: engine used for development.
 - ARFoundation: Library for building AR apps with Unity.
 - Photon Unity Networking (PUN): Framework for adding multiplayer support to Unity apps.